Economic Recession

 An economic recession is a significant, widespread, and prolonged downturn in economic activity.

-An economic recession is a period of declining economic performance across an entire economy that lasts for several months.
-It is the contraction phase of the business cycle, following an expansion and preceding a recovery.
-While a common rule of thumb defines a recession as two consecutive quarters of falling real GDP, the official definition used by the National Bureau of Economic Research (NBER) in the U.S. is more nuanced.
+An economic recession is a significant, widespread, and prolonged downturn in economic activity that typically lasts for several months or even years.
+It represents the contraction phase of the natural business cycle, following a period of expansion and preceding an eventual recovery.
+While a common "rule of thumb" in the media defines a recession as two consecutive quarters of falling real Gross Domestic Product (GDP), the official definition used by the National Bureau of Economic Research (NBER) in the United States is more comprehensive.
 The NBER defines a recession as "a significant decline in economic activity spread across the economy, lasting more than a few months, normally visible in real GDP, real income, employment, industrial production, and wholesale-retail sales."
-Recessions are often visible in the daily lives of citizens: businesses stop hiring or start laying off workers, consumers cut back on discretionary spending, and investments dry up.
-While recessions are generally considered negative events due to the hardship they cause, they are also viewed by some economists as a necessary "cleansing" process that removes inefficiencies and misallocated capital from the market.
-They force companies to become leaner and more innovative to survive.
+Recessions are immediately visible in the daily lives of citizens: businesses suddenly stop hiring or begin laying off workers, consumers cut back on discretionary spending to save for an uncertain future, and capital investments dry up as risk aversion takes hold.
+While recessions are generally considered negative events due to the social and financial hardship they cause, they are also viewed by many economists as a necessary, albeit painful, "cleansing" process that removes persistent inefficiencies, clears out "zombie" companies, and reallocates capital from low-productivity sectors to more innovative ones.
+They force companies to become leaner and more strategically focused to survive.

 Key Takeaways